Azure/aks-engine/docs/topics/azure-api-throttling.md

 - https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/request-limits-and-throttling
 - https://docs.microsoft.com/en-us/azure/virtual-machines/troubleshooting/troubleshooting-throttling-errors

-## Running older versions of the Azure cloudprovider runtime
+## Running older versions of the Azure cloud provider runtime

-Over time, the Azure cloudprovider runtime has optimized its behaviors to reconcile Azure resource requests (network, compute, storage) with a minimum number of calls to the Azure APIs in order to prevent Azure API throttling.
+Over time, the Azure cloud provider runtime has optimized its behaviors to reconcile Azure resource requests (network, compute, storage) with a minimum number of calls to the Azure APIs in order to prevent Azure API throttling.
 In practice, running versions of Kubernetes prior to the below list has known issues with generating excess Azure API requests for clusters with VMSS node pools:

 - 1.15.12
 - 1.16.9
 - 1.17.5
 - 1.18.2

-We will demonstrate a real-time, in place remediation that updates the Azure cloudprovider runtimes to a newer version.
-This requires that we stop all active Kubernetes components that interface with Azure APIs (e.g., controller-manager, cluster-autoscaler), update those component specs so that they use a newer, optimized version of the Azure cloudprovider, wait ~15-30 minutes, and then restart those components.
+We will demonstrate a real-time, in place remediation that updates the Azure cloud provider runtimes to a newer version.
+This requires that we stop all active Kubernetes components that interface with Azure APIs (e.g., controller-manager, cluster-autoscaler), update those component specs so that they use a newer, optimized version of the Azure cloud provider, wait ~15-30 minutes, and then restart those components.

 ## Stop controller-manager